-Many cases are listed for trial at Crown Court without a court room and it means the witnesses may have to wait around at the Court all day waiting for their case to be allocated to a court room.
+Many cases are listed for trial at a Crown Court without a court room and it means the witnesses may have to wait around at the Court all day for their case to be allocated to a court room.

-You would need to check with the Witness Liaison department (the name of this department may vary from force to force) as to whether you could be on standby.
-If you are contactable by phone and not too far away from the court then there should be no reason why you could not be on standby.
+You would need to check with the Witness Liaison department (the name of this department may vary from force to force) as to whether you could be placed on standby.
+If you are contactable by phone and not too far away from the court then there should be no reason why you could not be placed on standby.

 Standby is becoming a more popular option as many witnesses work and cannot take the time off work to sit and wait all day at court.

 For further information please see the websites in Related Information.
 There is a link to the 'Help for Victims' website and a YouTube guide to their website.